Angular2Guy/AngularAndSpring/README.md

-# This is an example application to show howto use Spring Boot, Angular and Mongodb with the reactive features of Spring.
+# This is an example application to show howto use Spring Boot, Angular and Mongodb with the Webflux features of Spring.

 Author: Sven Loesekann

-Technologies: Angular, Angular-Cli, Angular-Material, Typescript, Spring Boot, MongoDB, Maven, Docker
+Technologies: Angular, Angular-Cli, Angular-Material, Typescript, Spring Boot, Spring Webflux, MongoDB, Maven, Docker

 ## What is the goal?